Get Your Resume Optimized Today!

 - Correctly deal with the issue of whether to put “Featured Extra” work on your resume.

-- More credits to add to your resume that you hadn’t thought of.
+- More credits to add to your resume that you hadn’t thought of or thought you should not put on there.

 - A clear understanding of when very small roles or extra work should be put on your resume.